+Crime, Drugs and HIV
-On Crimes, Drugs and HIV, keeping Fiji safe and protecting the well-being of all Fijians is the fundamental responsibility of the Government.
-In recent years, the growing threat of illicit drugs, rising criminal activity, and the alarming increase in HIV cases - principally due to rising drug use - have emerged as serious national challenges.
-These are complex issues that need a whole-nation response.
-We must tackle them head-on and in a co-ordinated way, and we call upon everyone to join us in the fight against drugs, crime, and HIV.

-Mr. Speaker, Sir, the 2025-2026 Budget introduces a series of measures aimed at strengthening policing and law enforcement, curbing drug use, HIV and crime.
-We begin by strengthening our security institutions to be more responsive, better resourced, and well prepared.
-Earlier this year, Government established the Ministry of Policing, with a budget of \$3.8 million.
-Its establishment signifies a strong commitment and dedicated focus on rebuilding public trust and confidence in law enforcement.
+- 70. Mr. Speaker Sir, keeping Fiji safe and protecting the wellbeing of all Fijians is a fundamental responsibility of the Government.
+In recent years, the growing threat of illicit drugs, rise in criminal activity and alarming increase in HIV cases (due principally to rise in drug use) have emerged as serious national challenges. - 71.
+These are complex social issues that need a whole of nation response.
+We need to tackle this head on and in a coordinated way and we call upon everyone to join us in the fight against drugs, crime and HIV. - 72.
+Mr. Speaker Sir, the 2025-2026 Budget introduces a series of measures aimed at strengthening policing and law enforcement, curbing drug use, HIV and crime.
+We are starting by strengthening our security institutions to be more responsive, better resourced and well prepared.

-The Narcotics Bureau, under the Ministry of Policing, will lead Fiji's fight against drug trafficking and substance abuse.
-It will coordinate inter-agency efforts, focus on intercepting narcotics at our border, crack down on drug rings, and provide better data and intelligence to guide interventions.
+- 73. Early this year, Government established the new Ministry of Policing which is provided a budget of \$3.8 million in this budget.
+The establishment of the Ministry of Policing signifies a strong commitment and dedicated focus on rebuilding public trust and confidence in law enforcement. - 74.
+The Narcotics Bureau under the Ministry of Policing will lead Fiji's fight against drug trafficking and substance abuse.
+The Bureau will lead inter-agency coordination and enforcement efforts and will focus on intercepting narcotics at our borders, cracking down on drug rings, and providing better data and intelligence to guide interventions. - 75.
 Mr. Speaker, Sir, we are going to strengthen our border protection.
-This is critical for our sovereignty, our economy, and the safety of our people.
-Over the past year, the Fiji Revenue and Customs Service and other key border agencies have made significant strides - driven by better intelligence, enhance capability, and collaboration with international partners.
-The construction of a new container examination facility is underway and will greatly enhance our ability to detect concealed contraband.

-We are expanding K-9 detection capability to Savusavu under the Duavata Agreement with New Zealand and extending critical assets to our maritime border.

-In the seas, we have developed coastal enforcement capability through joint raids, vessel rummages, and procurement of new petrol boats under the Vuvale Partnership with Australia.
+This is critical for our sovereignty, our economy and the safety of our people.
+Over the past year, the Fiji Revenue and Customs Service and other key border management agencies have made significant strides driven by better intelligence, capability enhancement and collaboration with our international partners. - 76.
+The construction of a new Container Examination Facility is under way and will greatly enhance our ability to detect concealed contraband.
+We are expanding our K9 detection capability to Savusavu under the Duavata Agreement with New Zealand and extending critical assets to our maritime borders. - 77.
+In the seas, we have deepened our coastal enforcement capability through joint raids, vessel rummages, and the procurement of new patrol boats under the Vuvale

+Partnership with Australia.
 This has strengthened our maritime response and surveillance reach.